CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Infrastructure/DNS_Infrastructure.md

 cess, just like the forward lookup.
 Namely, it starts from the ROOT server, to thein-addr.arpaserver,

-128.in-addr.arpaserver, and eventually reach the230.128.in-addr.arpaserver, which is the same nameserver as that hosting thesyr.eduzone.
+128.in-addr.arpaserver, and eventually reach the 230.128.in-addr.arpaserver, which is the same nameserver as that hosting the syr.eduzone.
 Tasks 1 - 4 only set up the DNS infrastructure for the forward lookup.
 In this task, we will set up the infrastructure for the reverse lookup.
 For the sake of simplicity, We will only support the reverse lookup for the IP addresses belonging to theexample.comdomain in the emulator (i.e., the IP addresses in the